rabeyta/tap-workload-pr-action/README.md

 ```
 Open/ReOpen/Synchronize will submit a new workload using the commit that triggered the action.

-Closed will clean up all workloads created related to the pull request using the convention of `workloadname-pr-PR_NUMBER`
+Closed will clean up all workloads related to the pull request using the convention of `workloadname-pr-PR_NUMBER`

 # successful run